 If you are into the printed circuit board (PCB) industry, you probably understand why PCBs have copper finishes on their surface.
 When it is left uncovered, it oxidizes and deteriorates, rendering the PCB useless.
 While there are many types of surface finish forms, you need to understand how they impact the interface between the component and the PCB.

-Surface finishing plays two significant roles: to protect the copper circuitry and to allow for soldering when combining the components to the PCB.
-For you to understand how surface finishing for PCBs work, this article compares the differences between ENIG plating and HASL finish in terms of solderability, shelf-life, operation steps to cost.
+Surface finishing plays two significant roles: to protect the copper circuitry and allow for soldering when combining the PCB components.
+For you to understand how surface finishing for PCBs works, this article compares the differences between ENIG plating and HASL finish in terms of solderability, shelf-life, operation steps to cost.

 (A technician inspecting a HASL finished board)

 - 4.HASL and ENIG Have Different Operation Steps